PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis.md

 ## 1) Project Brief part: Exploratory Data Analysis
 Now that we have performed all EDA techniques we could need to address your problem statement, we can continue working on the project brief.

-Download the dply, tidyr and ggplot2 [Cheatsheets](https://www.rstudio.com/resources/cheatsheets/).
+Download the dply, tidyr [Cheatsheets](https://www.rstudio.com/resources/cheatsheets/).
 They're extremely useful when you're working in R, not just for data cleaning so be sure to use them in the future.

 **Step 1.** Open your conference poster ([template](docs\assets\Assessment\DS1-AssesmentPoster_Template.pptx)) and inspect the EDA Methodology section.
 Save the poster to your "DataScience1_ConferencePoster" GitHub repository and replace the template text with your name (e.g. AssessmentPoster_BramHeijligers.pptx).